DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 We use our turtle_lib as state pool, it should be:  `[Repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src/turtle_lib`

 #### 2.4.1.2 Type file
-The type files location is `[Repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src/rtpp-turtle_sim_db.json`
+The type files location is:<br>
+`[Repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src/rtpp-turtle_sim_db.json`<br>
-Since we have only Turtles and Locations, it is really small, and uninteresting.
+Since we have only Turtles and Locations, it is really small and uninteresting.

 #### 2.4.1.3 Planner
 Use as Planner the **Fast Downward Planning System**.

 #### 2.4.1.4 Facts file
-The facts files location is `[repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src/turtle_sim_facts.pddl`.
+The facts files location is: <br>
+`[repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src/turtle_sim_facts.pddl`<br>
 Feel free to play around with it later!

 #### 2.4.1.5 Generate State machine Into
-At this radio button group, we can decide if we want to generate an independent state machine, or plan into a given e.g. the current selected state.
-Since we use the core as library, we select `independent State machine`.
+At this radio button group, we can decide if we want to generate an independent state machine, or plan into a given one e.g. the current selected state.
+Because we want to plan into the **turtle_sim_core** state, you should select "selected State".(Please make sure that the turtle_sim_core is selected.)

 #### 2.4.1.6 State machine name
-Since we want to (re)plan the `turtle_sim_core_machine`, we should give our state machine the same name i.e. `turtle_sim_core_machine`.
+Because we plan into the turtle_sim_core, this field won't be used.
+So it can keep the current value.

 #### 2.4.1.7 Save state machine in
-We want to replan the turtle_sim_core_machine e.g. overwriting it, therefor we should save our state machine in `[repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src`
+Since we don't generate a new state machine, this field won't be used.
+Therefore it can keep the current value.

 ### 2.4.2 Runtime
 This section is not important during the planning process, but during runtime of the state machine we plan.
 #### 2.4.2.1 Runtime Data
 If we enter a path to a json file here, the plugin will add a data initialization state as first state of the planned state machine.
 As we know a planner would return something like **move bob middle** and not **move bob x=5, y=5**.
 However, ROS needs coordinates, and don't know where **middle** is.
 To solve this issue, we use **middle** as an object identifier, and define the object in a file.
-Its path is `[repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src/turtle_demo_data.json`.
+Its path is:<br>
+`[repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src/turtle_demo_data.json`.<br>
 Feel free to have a look into the file, and see all object definitions.

 #### 2.4.2.2 Include
 At this radio button group, we can decide if we want to add the data directly into the state, or if we only want to reference the data file.
 This can be usefull in a lot of situations, but in our scenario it is unimportant.
 So you can try both if you want.

-Now we can generate the core state machine.
+Now we can generate the core state.

 ## 2.5 Execution
-Finally, we have planned the core machine, and are ready to watch turtles moving around.
-Just open the **turtle_sim_state_machine**, and refresh it before execution.
+Finally, we have planned the core, and are ready to watch turtles moving around.
+Execute the turtle_sim_state_machine, and have fun!

-Have fun!

 ## 2.6 Last Words on Data Flow

 As we have seen above we get somehow an object identifier in our states, and somewhere is a definition for this identifier stored in a json file.
 But how does this actually work? - It's like this:

 All definitions you made in the json file are available during runtime in a dictionary called **rtpp_data**, which is stored as a global variable in RAFCON.
-For example let's assume you got the object identifier `top_left` (which is a location of our example), and want to know the locations x-coordinate:
+For example let's assume you got the object identifier "top_left" (which is a location of our example), and want to know the locations x-coordinate:

 1. At first you would like to get the rtpp_data dictionary:
    `rtpp_data = gvm.get_variable('rtpp_data')`

-2. As second step you would like to have the actual `top_left` object:
+2. As second step you would like to have the actual "top_left" object:
   `top_left_object = rtpp_data['top_left']`

 3. And in the last step you would get the x-coordinate like this:
    `x = top_left_object['x_coordinate']`

-You can also combine it in a single statement: `x = gvm.get_variable('rtpp_data')['top_left']['x_coordinate']`
+You can also combine it in a single statement:<br>
+`x = gvm.get_variable('rtpp_data')['top_left']['x_coordinate']`